 Sometimes reading problems can be caused by visual development problems (Ocular Motor deficits, or Scotopic Sensitivity), or they can be caused by cognitive processing problems (Issues with short-term memory, executive functioning disorder, or even true dyslexia).

-The nature of your child’s reading problems and the true origin of his problem has everything to do with the type of remediation that is needed.
-It is important to know what type of problem is causing your child’s difficulty with reading, and often children have problems in more than one area.
+The nature of your child’s reading problems and the true origin of his problem has everything to do with the type of remediation your child needs.
+Therefore, it is important for you to know what type of problem is causing your child’s difficulty with reading, and often children have problems in more than one area.

 Also, problems come in varying degrees, so some kids may not have big enough problems to propel parents into action until they encounter more difficult multi-syllable words on a regular basis (4th grade and above).
-To see a writing sample of a child with diagnosed dyslexia at nearly 7, click here. (continued below..)
+See a writing sample of a child with diagnosed dyslexia at age 7.

 Many people hold the opinion that you should wait to see if a child outgrows the problem, but only 15% of children do.
 The other 85% end up needing some kind of help.
 The sooner remediation is begun, the less time it will take to ‘rewire’ the brain, and functional MRIs do show that the brain does change with remediation.